 Scattered throughout Christine Vachon’s producing memoir “A Killer Life” like testimonials in a charity-banquet program are nine first-person digressions labeled Spotlights.
-Contributors, from David Linde to Todd Haynes to Bob Berney, salute Vachon and tackle such topics as foreign pre-sales, per-screen thresholds and Bob Dylan’s oeuvre.
+Contributors, from Universal Pictures co-chief David Linde to director Todd Haynes to Picturehouse prexy Bob Berney, salute Vachon and tackle such topics as foreign pre-sales, per-screen thresholds and Bob Dylan’s oeuvre.
 The passages offer a few left-field insights, but undermine the reader’s faith in Vachon’s stewardship.
 They are typical of this sporadically illuminating but choppily assembled volume.